Sync Materialized View

 group by

-For this UV calculation scenario, we can create a materialized view with bitmap_union
+For the UV scenario, create a materialized view with

 select